 Registering a user when submitting a Gravity Form is easy with the Gravity Forms User Registration Add-On.
 Simply map a couple of fields and any form instantly turns into a user registration form.
-If the form already serves another purpose, adding user registration to it streamlines users interaction on your site.
+If the form already serves another purpose, adding user registration to it streamlines users interaction on your WordPress site.
 What would have taken two forms now only requires a single form.

 Let’s get started.